-- (1) For severance payment calculation, and time and form of such payment, see "Employment Agreements." - (2) Present value of welfare benefits continuation.
+(1) For severance payment calculation, and time and form of such payment, see "Employment Agreements."

+- (2) Present value of welfare benefits continuation.
 Assumes no increase in the cost of welfare benefits.
-Assumes no tax on welfare benefits. - (3) Cash surrender value as of March 31, 2011. - (4) If Mr. Kubis is involuntarily terminated without cause or resigns for good reason, we will reimburse him for reasonable costs of relocating him and his family to the U.S. - (5) Value based on the closing price of our common stock on March 31, 2011 of \$39.75.
+Assumes no tax on welfare benefits - (3) Cash surrender value as of March 31, 2012. - f) If Mr. Kubis is involuntarily terminated without cause or resigns for good reason, we will reimburse him for reasonable costs of relocating him and his family to the U.S. - (5) Value based on the closing price of our common stock on March 30, 2012, the last trading day of the fiscal year, of \$34.65. - Reflects Market Share Units valued based on stock price performance calculated using the average of the closing share prices of our common stock during the 90-day period immediately preceding the date of grant and March 31, 2012, and the resulting shares valued based upon the closing price of our common stock of \$34.65 on March 30, 2012, the last trading day of fiscal year 2012.